LSEG-API-Samples/Article.EMA.CSharp.Posting.ATS/Article_1.md

-# Implementing Real-Time API applications to work with ATS - Part 1 (with C# content only)
+# Implementing Real-Time API application to work with ATS - Part 1 (with C# content only)

 ## Note